dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

   }
 ```

 If a `redirect` URL segment is passed into the method, we'll save it in local storage.
 If no redirect is passed, we'll simply store the current URL.
-We'll then use the `_auth0` instance we created in our members and call [Auth0's `authorize()` method](https://auth0.com/docs/libraries/auth0js/v9#webauth-authorize-) to go to the [Auth0 centralized login page](https://auth0.com/docs/hosted-pages/login) so our user can authenticate.
+We'll then use the `_auth0` instance we created in our members and call [Auth0's `authorize()` method](https://auth0.com/docs/libraries/auth0js/v9#webauth-authorize-) to go to the [Auth0 login page](https://auth0.com/docs/hosted-pages/login) so our user can authenticate.

 The next three methods are `handleAuth()`, `_getProfile()`, and `_setSession()`: